Review and complete these required tasks that are specified for your environment after you complete your upgrade.

 Check for the SQLNET.ALLOWED_LOGON_VERSION Parameter Behavior

-Starting with Oracle Database 12c, the default value for the SQLNET.ALLOWED_LOGON_VERSION parameter changes from 8 to 11.
-The use of this parameter has been deprecated.
+Starting with Oracle Database 18c, the default value for the

-If you have password-protected roles (secure roles) in your existing database, and if you upgrade to Oracle Database 12c with the default
+If you have password-protected roles (secure roles) in your existing database, and if you upgrade to Oracle Database 18c and later releases with the default

-SQLNET.ALLOWED_LOGON_VERSION_SERVER setting of 11, because those secure roles only have release 10g verifiers, then the password for each secure role must be reset by the administrator so that the secure roles will remain usable after the upgrade.
+SQLNET.ALLOWED_LOGON_VERSION_SERVER setting of 12, because those secure roles only have release 10g verifiers, then the password for each secure role must be reset by the administrator so that the secure roles can remain usable after the upgrade.